Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Discussion

 The thermal energy analysis of the May 30, 2020 Solar Orbiter \hrieuv campfires presented in this work reveals that campfires represent picoflares—the smallest energy release events yet observed in the solar corona.
 Their identification as a distinct energy class below traditional nanoflares has significant implications for our understanding of coronal heating mechanisms.

 The unique vantage point of Solar Orbiter at 0.556 AU, combined with stereoscopic observations with SDO, has enabled unprecedented resolution of small-scale coronal structures.
-Future observations from even closer perihelia (0.3 AU) promise to achieve spatial resolutions of approximately 1 km, approaching the fundamental scales of current sheets in the corona and revealing energy releases approaching the fundamental plasma scales of coronal heating mechanisms.
 The stereoscopic determination of event heights by \citet{Zhukov2021} provides crucial independent constraints on plasma parameters in the low corona, offering new opportunities to test and refine heating models.

 Our measurements suggest that current theoretical frameworks may need to incorporate additional dissipation mechanisms beyond the well-established perpendicular current models.
 The observed concentration of picoflares at low coronal altitudes (1-5 Mm) challenges standard reconnection models that typically predict energy release at higher altitudes.
 This discrepancy indicates that field-aligned (parallel) current dissipation may play a more significant role than previously considered.